 At SSE, everyone’s ideas are welcome for how we can learn and improve.
-People at all levels contribute ideas for our future, and we collaborate as a network of UK schools to share best-practice, along with our schools in India and Canada.
+People at all levels contribute ideas for our future, and we collaborate with our UK teams to share best practice, along with our teams in India and Canada.

 We like to enjoy good times together too, because changing the world is an exciting task that’s worth celebrating!

 Check out this video from our 20th birthday party for a flavour of what we’re all about.
 We won’t lie, it’s not always a big old party like this… but this is a lovely insight into why our students and community make it feel so great to spend our working days supporting them.